bubbafett5611/FIN_DNS/README.md

 ## About FicsIt-Networks DNS
 ### Introduction
 FicsIt-Networks DNS is a group of functions to provide DNS like services to the computers in the mod FicsIt-Networks.
+The main focus of this project is to allow network computers to communicate with each other without the need to manually identify each NICs UUID.

+## Getting Started
 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->